-This Associate Professor of Folklore specializes in the folklore of Newfoundland and Labrador with interests in custom, song, language, and their contemporary evolution.
+Philip Hiscock retired in September 2017 from the Department of Folklore but continues research and supervision in his areas of specialisation.
+These include the folklore of Newfoundland and Labrador with attention to custom, song, language, and their contemporary evolution.

-His current research ranges over language and folklore of the province, including the overlapping areas of vernacular and popular culture, and with a keen interest in the digitization of fieldwork materials.
+His research has ranged over language and folklore of the province, including the overlapping areas of vernacular and popular culture, and he has a keen interest in the digitization of fieldwork materials.

 For two decades (1979-99) he was Archivist of the MUN Folklore and Language Archive (MUNFLA).
 In 2007-08, he was President of the Folklore Studies Association of Canada (L'Association Canadienne d'Ethnologie et de Folklore).